 From Our Collection is a monthly essay series featuring analysis of the pieces in the Museum of Crypto Art’s Genesis Collection.
-All essays originally published on the MOCA Forum, where we invite you in to read, explore, and comment on our 240+ crypto art essays.
+All essays were originally published on the MOCA Forum, where we invite you in to read, explore, and comment on these 240+ crypto art analyses.

 Date Minted: March 15th, 2020

 Artist Description: “Paris, Sunday March the 15th 2020, Undaunted French people decided to show the deadly virus what free will was all about.
 Many of them defied the mondialist pandemic disease and spent a memorable afternoon in the city’s parks.
 This day is now known as the Last Luncheon on the Grass.
 Archive D125#547 — Thanks to the NFT Museum of History, New Lutèce.
 Animated Collage, Gif, 44,5 Mo, 1000x694pixels”